erlef/security-wg/docs/secure_coding_and_deployment_hardening/timing_attacks.md

 end
 ```

-The `crypto:equal_const_time/2` function was introduced fairly recently.
+The `crypto:hash_equals/2` function was introduced in OTP 25.
 On older Erlang/OTP versions it may be necessary to use a 3rd party library instead.
 The [pbkdf2](https://hex.pm/packages/pbkdf2) Erlang package contains a `compare_secure/2` function, and the [plug_crypto](https://hex.pm/packages/plug_crypto) Elixir package (which is included in any Phoenix application by default) provides [secure_compare/2](https://hexdocs.pm/plug_crypto/Plug.Crypto.html#secure_compare/2).